Iraq closes airport in second largest city, no explanation

-MOSUL, Iraq, Sept 10 Iraq closed the international airport in its second largest city Mosul on Tuesday, grounding all flights without giving any explanation, air industry and security sources said.
+MOSUL, Iraq Iraq closed the international airport in its second largest city Mosul on Tuesday, grounding all flights without giving any explanation, air industry and security sources said.

 The closure affects flights to and from Jordan, the United Arab Emirates and Turkey, as well as daily internal flights between the northern city and the capital.

 "Security forces closed Mosul airport without giving any reason.
-All flights are canceled," said a source at the airport on condition of anonymity.
+All flights are cancelled," said a source at the airport on condition of anonymity.

 Mosul International Airport was used as a base by U.S. forces during the 2003 invasion to topple Saddam Hussein and the city was a focal point of the insurgency that ensued.